New this year...No separate fee is required to join as a high school member of the Washington Council for High School and College Relations.

 5th Annual Transfer Advisor Workshop

 Friday, April 24th - Green River Community College - Kent Station

 9 a.m. - 12 p.m.
 (Check-in at 8:30 a.m.)

 Optional networking brown bag lunch and transfer fair from 12-1 p.m.

 These very popular workshops provide updated information to high school counselors.
-Held in nine locations throughout the state in September, counselors heard current information from four year public and private universities, updates from OSPI and the Higher Education Coordinating Board, network with fellow counselors, and have the opportunity for Q & A. For information about past events, click on the workshop sites below.
+Held in nine locations throughout the state in September, counselors heard current information from four year public and private universities, updates from OSPI and the Washington Student Achievement Council, network with fellow counselors, and have the opportunity for Q & A.

 Sept.
 17th - Seattle Pacific University

 Sept.
 21st - St. Martin's University